Skip to content

 Katie Kresser, Ph.D.October 26, 20225 min read

-Art for the Ages: Portraits and Human Dignity
+Art for the Ages: Human Portraits and Dignity

 More than any culture in the history of the world, ours is obsessed with portraits.
 The individual face, its soulful eyes staring back at you, in paint or stone, is an anchor of our visual landscape.
 Family members gaze out from our living room walls; celebrities stare intensely from billboards; strangers beckon with their eyes, seeking fame and validation across social media platforms.
 Even school yearbooks and workplace directories are full of portraits: these simple images are essential tools for navigating the community.